Blendify/blender-manual/trunk/blender_docs/manual/animation/introduction.rst

 In this chapter, we will cover the first two, but the basics given here are actually vital for understanding the following chapters as well.

-Animation is typically achieved with the use of :doc:`/animation/key_frames`.
+Animation is typically achieved with the use of :doc:`Key Frames </animation/key_frames/introduction>`.

 Chapters